wp-plugins/nextgen-facebook/readme.txt

 NGFB Open Graph Pro is [licensed for a Single Website](http://surniaulula.com/wp-content/plugins/nextgen-facebook/license/pro.txt), and each purchase is assigned a unique Transaction ID.
 You must purchase a new license for each additional website using the NGFB Open Graph Pro plugin.
 Contact me at [Surnia Ulula](http://surniaulula.com/) for developer and/or 5+ website license discounts.

-= Q. What do the Open Graph property tags look like? =
+= Q. What do the SEO and Open Graph meta tags look like? =

-**A.** [Open Graph](http://ogp.me/) property tags are added to the `<head>` section of webpages.
-Here's an example of the Open Graph meta property tags for a Post on [Surnia Ulula](http://surniaulula.com/) titled [WordPress Caching and Plugins for Performance](http://surniaulula.com/2012/12/01/wordpress-caching-and-plugins-for-performance/).
+**A.** SEO and [Open Graph](http://ogp.me/) meta property tags are added to the `<head>` section of webpages.
+Here's an example of some head tags for a Post on [Surnia Ulula](http://surniaulula.com/) titled [WordPress Caching and Plugins for Performance](http://surniaulula.com/2012/12/01/wordpress-caching-and-plugins-for-performance/).

 `
 <!-- NGFB Open Graph meta tags BEGIN -->